viktormelnychuk/timeoff-tests/NOTES.md

     * Login as admin (verify admin site loads)
     * Login as non-admin (verify admin site loads)
     * Try to login as deactivated user

+# Features
-2. Prepare poll of 2 or 3 drivers to get from so they are prepared when user tries to run tests
+1. Prepare poll of 2 or 3 drivers to get from so they are prepared when user tries to run tests